april-r-valdez/-recipe-app/README.md

 **Brent**:

-  - Develop consistent layout for application
+  - Add a submit button to the Create Recipe page so users can save their recipes to our database
-  - Add links to YouTube videos that offer tip and tutorials on how to cook difficult recipes
+  - Create a tool for user's to add images to their newly created recipe
-  - Add images to recipes so our users can visualize what they're making
+  - Add an API tool to the Create Recipe page so user's can get help with creating their own recipes
 <br />

 <!-- If you have screenshots you'd like to share, include them here. -->